 Close friends and family members not part of the wedding party will drop about $627.72 while members of the wedding party will end up paying around $728.19, according to the survey.

 To help you avoid some of the financial pressures associated with the $100 billion wedding industry, check out our list of wedding guest saving tips below!

 Did you know that 40 percent of couples get engaged in the three-month span between Thanksgiving and Valentine’s Day?
 According to The Knot’s 2017 Real Weddings Study, the average engagement length is 14 months.
 Translation: Once you see a picture of the ring on Facebook, start saving.

-Open up a separate savings account and try to deposit $30 a month in the account.
+Open up a separate savings account and try to deposit $30 a month into the account.
 At the end of 14 months, you should have saved about $400 to help cover the cost of attending your friend’s special day.
 If you think you’ll be asked to be part of the wedding party, consider setting aside around $50 each month to cover expenses.

 It may seem presumptuous to start saving before you’re officially invited to the wedding or formally asked to be a bridesmaid, but really there’s no downside to saving early.
 If you do end up getting cut from the final guest list or bumped from the wedding party, at least you have some extra money saved up to help pay for the next wedding you’re invited to.

 Whether you’re invited to a destination wedding in the Caribbean, or you’ve moved out-of-state and were just invited to your best friend from high school’s wedding, nearly 40 percent of all wedding guests must travel to attend a wedding.